ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Development environment

 - keep your development environment as close as it is possible to the target platform.
 At this point shinyapps.io is using [Ubuntu 12.04](https://wiki.ubuntu.com/PrecisePangolin) with `en_US.UTF-8` locale.
 You can create similar environment using tools like [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [VirtualBox](http://virtualbox.org/).
+- create a reproducible R environment ([Packrat](https://rstudio.github.io/packrat/) is your friend) for your project.
+Dealing with broken dependencies is a painful and time-consuming process.

 ## Languages and libraries